Want to view the products? Click HERE

-The Astrox FB is supposedly the successor for the Voltric FB.
+The Astrox FB (short for Flash Boost) is supposedly the successor for the Voltric FB.
 The Astrox FB is another lightweight racket geared towards beginners who have not yet mastered how to efficiently manage their energy when executing shots.

 The Astrox FB’s lightness offers great whip, which is the hitting of the shuttlecock with a short strike.
 The racket’s responsiveness allows players to excel in control at the net and mid-court play, while still being able to produce threatening smashes.